-Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures governing the disposal of laboratory waste.
-Use tongs or forceps to remove unreacted magnesium from its beaker.
-Dispose of excess magnesium metal according to Flinn Suggested Disposal Method #26a.
+Please consult your current Flinn Scientific Catalog/Reference Manual for general guidelines and specific procedures, and review all federal, state and local regulations that may apply, before proceeding.
 Do not dispose of any of the other reaction mixtures until all of the metal in each has completely reacted.
 The resulting basic solutions in each beaker can be neutralized and disposed of according to Flinn Suggested Disposal Method #10.